openglbook/openglbook.com/_includes/chapter-4-content.md

 Unlike in the previous chapters, we enable and disable the shader program as well as the VAO each draw call instead of just once to demonstrate how a scene with multiple objects is usually drawn.
-We’ll introduce multiple objects to our scene in a future chapter, although there is nothing special about it, and by now, you should be able to work out how to do this from the information presented throughout the chapters.
+We'll introduce multiple objects to our scene in a future chapter, although there is nothing special about it, and by now, you should be able to work out how to do this from the information presented throughout the chapters.